robindaumann/fac-bench/README.md

 ## Specification

 Calculate the first 3000 factorials, sum them and print the number out.
-To get meaningful results you should implement fac the naive way.
+To make the tests pass you must not print a newline.
+Currently all languagues run sequentially but most of the use libraries for bignums and/or factorial calculation.

 ## Structure

-A subfolder per language.
-Each folder should contain a file named `build` that ensures the executable is ready.
+There is a subfolder per language.
+Each folder has to contain a file named `build` that ensures an executable named `fac` is ready.
+For compiled languages `build` usually triggers the compilation.
+Scripting languages only create a link to the script.

 ## CI

 On push all benchmarks are executed and results checked.
+The output is sorted by execution time.